-1.1 Part 1 of Schedule 2 of the Town and Country Planning (General Permitted Development) Order 1995, as amended allows for certain development to a dwellinghouse and land within its curtilage without the need to obtain the prior consent of the Local Planning Authority (LPA) subject to a number of conditions being satisfied.
-However flats do not have permitted development rights other than for the erection of satellite dishes (subject to conditions) and the installation of domestic microgeneration equipment (subject to conditions).
+- 1.1 This proposal was considered by Sustainable Development Panel on 25 January 2012 and agreed that the matter should be progressed. - 1.2 Planning regulations currently allow for certain development to occur without the need to obtain the prior consent of the Local Planning Authority (LPA) subject to a number of conditions being satisfied.
+These "permitted development rights" can be quite extensive and allow, for instance, in the vast majority of houses in the City, doors and windows to be replaced without the need for planning permission. - 1.2 However flats do not have permitted development rights other than for the erection of satellite dishes (subject to conditions) and the installation of domestic micro-generation equipment (subject to conditions).
+As a consequence, currently planning permission is needed to replace windows and doors with anything other than a likefor-like replacement.